 Initially, the employer should take one of these three actions:

-Further, the business owner should gather documentary evidence of the theft or dishonesty should be gathered.
-And if the amounts involved are substantial enough, the employer should discharge the employee with a clear written explanation to that employee of exactly why he is being fired.
+Further, the business owner should gather documentary evidence of the theft or dishonesty.
+And if the amounts involved are substantial enough, the employer should discharge the employee with a clear written explanation of exactly why he or she is being fired.

 The explanation of the cause of the discharge will assist the employer in defending against an unemployment compensation claim or unfounded employment discrimination claim, the employee may file later.

-The next step, if the amount involved in the employee theft/dishonesty is substantial enough, is to have a forensic audit performed and to make a full and complete report to the local police department and provide all supporting documentation to the police investigator.
+The next step, if the amount involved in the employee theft/dishonesty is substantial enough, is to have a forensic audit performed by a qualified accountant and to make a full and complete report to the local police department and provide all supporting documentation to the police investigator.
 Keep in mind that all information provided to the police may become public at some point in the future.
 So caution is advised if privacy concerns, trade secrets, or proprietary information is involved.

 All statements to the police should be truthful, accurate and not exaggerated.
 When the employee is later interviewed by the police, it is likely that the employee will have an entirely different version of the events.
 The employee could even make counter-accusations against the employer of dishonesty or complicity in the employee’s theft or dishonesty.

 The employer and representatives of the employer should avoid providing sworn statements to the police, or providing sworn statements in an audio recorded interview to the police if possible.

 In the event audio or video recordings of the employee theft exist, copies should be given to the police department along with the police report, and the original should be kept in a safe place with as few people as possible having access to the originals.
 This will later assist a prosecutor in using the video or audio evidence, and proving in court that it has not been tampered with after the original event.